9 FAM 402.16

 b.
 The Immigration Act of 1990 also amended INA 101(a)(27)(C), the special immigrant category for ministers of religion, from which the standards for the R classification are derived.

 c.
 On November 26, 2008, U.S. Citizenship and Immigration Services (USCIS) promulgated regulations requiring that sponsoring employers must file Form I-129, Petition for a Nonimmigrant Worker, for all aliens for whom R-1 nonimmigrant status is sought.
 As a result, no R-1 NIVs may be issued to an alien who is not the beneficiary of an approved Form I-129 petition.

 22 CFR 41.12 identifies the following R visa classification symbols for aliens in religious occupations in accordance with INA 101(a)(15)(R):

 9 FAM 402.16-4 Significance of Approved Petition

 a.
-DHS Responsibility: By establishing a preliminary petition process, the Department of Homeland Security (DHS) assumed responsibility for determining whether the alien meets the required qualifications for R status.
-The DHS regulations governing adjudication of R petitions are detailed, and you must normally rely on DHS determinations of entitlement to status.
+DHS Responsibility: By establishing a preliminary petition process, Congress placed responsibility and authority with the Department of Homeland Security (DHS) for determining whether the alien meets the required qualifications for R status.

 9 FAM 402.16-5 Verify Petition through PIMS